fryumbla/ros-bioloid-gp/README.md

 ### 1.1.
 System Requirements

-This package is written an tested on **Ubuntu 18.04 + ROS Melodic** environment.
+This package is written an tested on **Ubuntu 20.04 + ROS Noetic** environment.
 Dependencies are also for this environment.

 #### 1.1.1 Desktop

-Install ROS in your Ubuntu 18.04 computer (follow this tutorials): http://wiki.ros.org/melodic/Installation/Ubuntu
+Install ROS in your Ubuntu 18.04 computer (follow this tutorials): http://wiki.ros.org/noetic/Installation/Ubuntu

 Create a ROS Workspace: ~/catkin_ws